 We hence deduce that the research objective has been understudied in former scholarship so far.
 The literature review together with interviews with practitioners (THW) led to a distinct set of requirements.
 The artifact, which we propose in the next section is being sought to fulfill the following six requirements in order to solve the problem of efficiently and effectively coordinating rescue units to incidents:

 - 1. Timeliness in decision provisioning - 2.
 Autonomy of centralized decision-makers - 3.
 (In-)Completeness of centralized information - 4.
 Heterogeneous rescue units and incidents - 5.
-Non-preemptiveness (Rescue units cannot interrupt processing an incident (job) before its complete release) - 6.
-Ability to co-allocate rescue units to an incident
+Non-preemptiveness - Ability to co-allocate rescue units to an incident

 3. Decision Model